Celerium/RocketCyber-PowerShellWrapper/docs/index.md

 <br>

 3. [**optional**] Run `Export-RocketCyberModuleSettings`
-   - This will create a config file at `%UserProfile%\RocketCyberAPI` that holds the *base uri* & *API keys* information.
+   - This will create a config file at `%UserProfile%\RocketCyberAPI` that holds the *base uri* & *API key* information.
    - Next time you run `Import-Module -Name RocketCyberAPI`, this configuration file will automatically be loaded.
    - :warning: Exporting module settings encrypts your API keys in a format that can **only be unencrypted by the user principal** that encrypted the secret.
 It makes use of .NET DPAPI, which for Windows uses reversible encrypted tied to your user principal.
 This means that you **cannot copy** your configuration file to another computer or user account and expect it to work.
    - :warning: However in Linux\Unix operating systems the secret keys are more obfuscated than encrypted so it is recommend to use a more secure & cross-platform storage method.